narger-ef/LowMemoryFHEResNet20/README.md

 # Low Memory FHE-based ResNet20
 This repository contains a OpenFHE-based project that implements an encrypted version of the ResNet20 model, used to classify encrypted CIFAR10 images.
+The reference paper for this work is [Low memory overhead secure ResNet inference based on Fully Homomorphic Encryption](google.it), (2023, Lorenzo Rovida and Alberto Leporati).

 The key idea behind this work is to propose a solution to run a CNN in relative small time (<5 mins on my Macbook M1 Pro) and, moreover, to use a small amount of RAM.
 Existing works use a lot of memory ([1]: $\approx$ 100GB, [2]: $\approx$ 500GB), while this implementation uses at most 16GB.